pjhaok/ImageFlow/README.md

             }
         });
  ```
-For canceling all task  just call
+For canceling all task, call
 ```
  IFThreadPoolHandler.getInstance().stopAndClearAllThreads();
 ```
-For canceling any particular task just call
+For canceling any particular task, call
  ```
 IFThreadPoolHandler.getInstance().removeTask(String tag);
  ```